"""

 ```

-**Example 2 - 2 messages**
+**Example 2 - Explicit and Implicit Memories**

 -2. user: ```I work as a junior data analyst.
 Please remember that my big presentation is on March 15.```